Meet Our Staff and Board of Directors

 Board Chair Elect

-Jeanna is a Florida native who moved to the D.C. metro area in 2012.
-She graduated from the University of Florida with a Bachelor of Sciences in Psychology and a minor in Spanish and Statistics.
-She then earned her J.D./LL.M. from American University Washington College of Law.
-Jeanna was diagnosed with mosaic Turner syndrome right before her 14th birthday but never met a fellow TS sister until her late twenties.
-She joined TSSUS in 2019 and has become an active member since then.
-She hopes to further TSSUS in its mission to support and empower the TS community through education and engagement.
+A Florida native, I moved to the D.C. metro area in 2012 after graduating from the University of Florida with a Bachelor of Sciences in Psychology and a minor in Spanish and Statistics.
+I then earned my J.D./LL.M. from American University Washington College of Law.
+I was diagnosed with mosaic Turner syndrome right before my 14th birthday but never met a fellow TS sister until my late twenties.
+I joined TSSUS in 2019 and have become an active member since then.
+I hope to further TSSUS in its mission to support and empower the TS community through education and engagement.

 Director at Large

-Dr. Jennifer Steele is an Assistant Professor of Library and Information Science at The University of Southern Mississippi, located in Hattiesburg, Mississippi.
-She received her Ph.D. in Communication and Information Sciences from The University of Alabama in 2017, and her research focuses on intellectual freedom and information access.
-Originally from Birmingham, Alabama, she was diagnosed with Turner syndrome at eight years old.
-As a university faculty member working in higher education, she has a passion for supporting women and girls with TS in pursuing their educational goals.
-She is an advocate for the work of TSSUS in promoting the advancement of Turner syndrome research and serving as a support system for anyone touched by TS.
+I am an Assistant Professor of Library and Information Science at The University of Southern Mississippi, located in Hattiesburg, Mississippi.
+I received my Ph.D. in Communication and Information Sciences from The University of Alabama in 2017, and my research focuses on intellectual freedom and information access.
+Originally from Birmingham, Alabama, I was diagnosed with Turner syndrome at eight years old.
+As a university faculty member working in higher education, I have a passion for supporting people with TS in pursuing their educational goals.
+I am an advocate for the work of TSSUS in promoting the advancement of Turner syndrome research and serving as a support system for anyone touched by TS.